savonet/book/language.md

 end
 ```

-which will execute the instructions `code`: if an error is raised at some point
+This will execute the instructions `code`: if an error is raised at some point
 during this, the code `handler` is executed, with `err` being the error.
 For
 instance, instead of writing